Heritage Times

 Tibbia College, Delhi

-Hakim Ajmal Khan supplemented the Tibbia School by opening a Female Midwifery School and Hospital by getting it formally inaugurated by the wife of the Governor of Punjab, Lady Dane on 13 January 1909.
+Hakim Ajmal Khan supplemented the Tibbia School by opening a Female Midwifery School and Hospital.
+By getting it formally inaugurated by the wife of the Governor of Punjab, Lady Dane on 13 January 1909.
 It was a radical step taken by Hakim Saheb towards the professional courses in the direction of female education.
 Expressing his views on this occasion he said :

 “The thing to which we invite the female students and the knowledge that we wish to impart to them is entirely new and quite strange to the gentle races of our country.
 But no educational task could be considered as complete unless we have a genuine demand of sympathy for the ladies who constitute half of the part of society.”